kdavies4/ModelicaRes/README.md

 For the full documentation and many more examples, see the [main website].

-Currently, ModelicaRes only loads Dymola/[OpenModelica]-formatted results (*.mat), but the interface is modular so that other formats can be added easily.
+Currently, ModelicaRes only loads Dymola/[OpenModelica]-formatted binary and text results (*.mat and *.txt), but the interface is modular so that other formats can be added easily.

 ### Installation